Streaming fitness videos leave no excuses for procrastinators

-BRIEF-LONGi Green Energy Technology to pay FY 2016 annual div on May 15

-* Says it will pay cash dividend of 1 yuan per 10 shares (before tax) for every 10 shares to shareholders of record on May 12, for FY 2016

-NEW YORK, March 2 For people who are financially strapped, time challenged or on the road without a gym in sight, fitness experts say streaming videos can provide cheap or free workouts, leaving no excuses for even the most dedicated couch potatoes to avoid exercise.
+NEW YORK For people who are financially strapped, time challenged or on the road without a gym in sight, fitness experts say streaming videos can provide cheap or free workouts, leaving no excuses for even the most dedicated couch potatoes to avoid exercise.

 “It’s online yoga delivered to you, wherever you are,” said Jess Gronholm, yoga teacher and co-founder of the site that was launched more than two years ago.
 "Our idea was to remove as many barriers and make it as convenient as we can.”